jmcmenamy/meng_project/README.md

 git clone git@github.com:jmcmenamy/meng_project.git && cd meng_project && git submodule update --init --recursive disviz GoVector
 ```

 You only need to clone GoVector if you want to make local changes to that package (remember to use the replace directive in go.mod).
 Otherwise, letting Go install it from the [remote source](https://pkg.go.dev/github.com/jmcmenamy/GoVector) will work.
-See the [GoVector README](https://github.com/jmcmenamy/GoVector) for more details.
+See [GoVector](https://jmcmenamy.github.io/GoVector/) for more details.

 Once the repo is cloned, you can run ptest with `bash path/to/ptest`, but for convenience you can also make it executable with `chmod +x path/to/ptest` and add it to your `PATH` so it can be called from anywhere.
 You can symlink the ptest script to a directory that's already in your `PATH`, or add the parallel_tests directory to your `PATH` in a config file like `~/.bashrc`.
 [Here's](https://jvns.ca/blog/2025/02/13/how-to-add-a-directory-to-your-path/) [some](https://medium.com/%40B-Treftz/macos-adding-a-directory-to-your-path-fe7f19edd2f7) [various](https://www.linode.com/docs/guides/how-to-add-directory-to-path/) resources describing how to modify your `PATH`.